Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/nullboot_upgrade_issue_112224/Recover CVM from nullboot upgrade bug.md

 Canonical is actively working on removing the impacted package and publishing a patched version.
 Meanwhile, if you cannot connect to your 22.04 "Confidential Virtual Machine" or "Confidential GPU Virtual Machine" using DiskWithVMGuestState encryption, please create a Microsoft support ticket at https://ms.portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview with tracking ID TNQ5-1X8.

 ### Impact Statement:
 Starting at 13:05 UTC on 19 November 2024, you have been identified as a customer using Virtual Machines who may experience downtime during the new Ubuntu update and subsequent reboot.
-Impact for this issue is limited to a nullboot package (version 0.4.0-0ubuntu0.22.04.3) published by a third-party partner, which contained an issue that impacts "Confidential Virtual Machines" and "Confidential GPU Virtual Machines" using the DiskWithVMGuestState encryption type.
-Customers who consumed this specific package version and subsequently booted their CVM would be prompted to enter a recovery key to unlock
+The impact of this issue is limited to a specific nullboot package (version 0.4.0-0ubuntu0.22.04.3) published by a third-party partner.
+This package contained an issue affecting "Confidential Virtual Machines" and "Confidential GPU Virtual Machines" using the DiskWithVMGuestState encryption type.

+Customers who used this specific package version and subsequently booted their CVMs would have been prompted to enter a recovery key to unlock the machine.
+The problematic package has now been revoked by Canonical, and a newer version has been republished.
+As a result, for any future upgrades, the issue should already be mitigated.

 ### Recommended Action: